The Kearney Area Children’s Museum inspires play, exploration, and discovery through interactive experiences.

 To engage children and families in innovative exhibits, special events, and educational programs.

 The Kearney Area Children’s Museum was incorporated as a Section 501 (c)(3) organization in 1989.
-For more than 25 years, the children’s museum has served our community by providing quality experiences that include educational exhibits, special events, and community activities, to bring families together, embrace our community, and encourage children to play, learn and grow.
+For 30 years, the children’s museum has served our community by providing quality experiences that include educational exhibits, special events, and community activities, to bring families together, embrace our community, and encourage children to play, learn and grow.

 The museum was established as a volunteer organization, and has operated since its inception through these efforts.
 Volunteers are critical to the success of the children’s museum, as they enrich the museum’s resources and advance the museum’s mission to serve Central Nebraska.